-Our expertise is in the areas of machine learning, data analysis, and adaptive signal processing, with a focus on both theoretical (computational and statistical) foundations and on practical algorithmic solutions, evaluated in a wide range of real-world applications.
+Our expertise is in the areas of machine learning, data science, and signal processing, with a focus on both theoretical (computational and statistical) foundations and on practical algorithmic solutions, evaluated in a wide range of real-world applications.

 Current research topics include:

 Dynamic data subspace learning based on Lp-norm projections.